Right to Buy Mortgages

 Disadvantages

-Purchasing your home through Right to Buy can be a lengthy process while you wait for your landlord’s approval/offer and can also add an extra layer of complications down the line should you wish to remortgage or sell.
+- Lengthy process: It can take a while if you have to wait for your landlord’s approval/offer and can also add an extra layer of complications down the line should you wish to remortgage or sell

-If you sell within 5 years you’ll be required to pay back some of the discount on a sliding scale, and even after this 5 years is up, you’ll still need to offer your local council or a local social landlord first refusal should you sell within 10 years.
+- Pay back your discount: If you sell within 5 years, you’ll be required to pay back some of the discount on a sliding scale, and even after this 5 years is up, you’ll still need to offer your local council or a local social landlord first refusal should you sell within 10 years

 Which lenders offer Right to Buy mortgages?

-There are plenty of Right to Buy mortgage lenders available, but it’s not always easy to find out what their terms and criteria are.
+Plenty of Right to Buy mortgage lenders are available, but it’s not always easy to determine their terms and criteria.

 This is why it’s always best to speak to a specialist broker who knows the sector inside-out, but to give you an idea of the options available, here are some mortgage lenders that will consider applications of this nature:

-Most of the time you’ll have access to the lenders’ standard mortgage range but each will have their own set of criteria and lending limits, so it’s important to speak to a broker ahead of time so you can be certain you’re approaching the lender that’s right for you.
+Most of the time, you’ll have access to the lenders’ standard mortgage range, but each will have its own set of criteria and lending limits, so it’s important to speak to a broker ahead of time so you can be certain you’re approaching the lender that’s right for you.

 What rates do they typically offer?

-As with all mortgages, Right to Buy mortgage lenders’ rates can vary depending on the provider and your own individual circumstances (remember, you’ll need to pass all usual affordability and eligibility criteria in order to be approved).
+As with all mortgages, Right to Buy mortgage lenders’ rates can vary depending on the provider and your circumstances (remember, you’ll need to pass all usual affordability and eligibility criteria to be approved).

 The table below provides a snapshot of the typical mortgage rates on offer at the moment: